kobbootcamp/GifTastic/README.md

 The gifs must start paused, and start playing when the user clicks the gif.
 The gif should stop playing if the user clicks the gif again.
 The user can add animals of his/her.
 Type an animal in the "Add an animal" box, and the that animal will have a button of its own.
 Click on the newly created animal button, and ten gifs related to that animal will appear.

+This app uses HTML, CSS, Javascript, JQuery, and makes an Ajax call to the Giphy api to retrieve images based on the input of the user.